aojiu/ml_project/README.md

 ##### Sentiment Analysis:
 We use the Empath sentiment anaylsis.<br>
 Github: https://github.com/Ejhfast/empath-client<br>
-The sentiment analysis will analysis a string type of artical, and return a value of how ralevence to the target word.
+The sentiment analysis will analyze a string type of artical, and return a value of how ralevence to the target word.
 ###### example:
 	lexicon.analyze("he hit the other person", normalize=True)
 	# => {'help': 0.0, 'office': 0.0, 'violence': 0.2, 'dance': 0.0, 'money': 0.0, 'wedding': 0.0, ... )